sormuras/application-junit5-jdk9-demo/README.md

 # junit5-idea-java9-consumer

-The `junit5-idea-java9-consumer` project demonstrates how to run tests based on JUnit Platform standalone distribution using IDEA in the a module-base environment.
+The `junit5-idea-java9-consumer` project demonstrates how to run tests based on JUnit Platform standalone distribution using IDEA in the a modular environment.

 This sample project does not aim to demonstrate how to use the JUnit Jupiter APIs.
 For detailed  information on the JUnit Jupiter programming and extension models,